pingcap/dm/docs/RFCS/20190722_error_handling.md

 }
 ```

-as for error combination requirements, we provide the following APIs.
+As for error combination requirements, we provide the following APIs.

 ```go
 // Annotate adds a message and ensures there is a stack trace